UpSumTech/tmux_setup/README.md

 # tmux_setup
 A tool that sets up tmux and adds tmux configurations for your projects

+### Installation

+`curl -s -S -L https://raw.githubusercontent.com/sumanmukherjee03/tmux_setup/master/bootstrap.sh | bash`

+Once this script runs it will create a $HOME/bin and $HOME/lib if not already present.
+You will have to add $HOME/bin to you $PATH.

+Add a line like this to the end of your ~/.bashrc or ~/.profile if not already there.
+`export PATH=$HOME/bin:$PATH`

 ### Configuration
 Create a $HOME/.projects.json file with your project configuration like so